baynec2/conduitR/README.md

 └── output/               # Results will be here
 ```

-3. Run the workflow:
+4. Run the workflow:
 ```bash
 snakemake --configfile experiments/your_experiment/config/snakemake.yaml --use-apptainer
 ```
-4. Run [Conduit-GUI](https://github.com/baynec2/conduit-GUI) to explore your data.
+5. Run [Conduit-GUI](https://github.com/baynec2/conduit-GUI) to explore your data.
 Or use [conduitR](https://github.com/baynec2/conduitR) if you prefer a more bespoke experience.
 Up to you.

-5. Repeat for each experiment you want to run (keeping a reproducible record of your experiments).
+6. Repeat steps 3-5 for each experiment you want to run (keeping a reproducible record of your experiments).

 ## Project Structure